openebs/website/docs/versioned_docs/version-4.0.x/glossary.md

 id: glossary
 title: Glossary of Terms
 keywords:
+  - Glossary
-  - Community
+  - Glossary of Terms
-  - OpenEBS community
+  - Abbreviations
 description: This section lists the abbreviations used thorughout the OpenEBS documentation
 ---